Rudy Giuliani among Trump allies subpoenaed by Jan. 6 panel

-WASHINGTON (AP) — The House committee investigating the Capitol insurrection issued subpoenas Tuesday to Rudy Giuliani and other members of Donald Trump’s post-election legal team who filed multiple lawsuits claiming election fraud that were roundly rejected by the courts but gave rise to the lie that Trump did not really lose the 2020 presidential contest.
+WASHINGTON (AP) — The House committee investigating the U.S. Capitol insurrection issued subpoenas to Rudy Giuliani and other members of Donald Trump's legal team who filed bogus legal challenges to the 2020 election that fueled the lie that race had been stolen from the former president.

-The committee is continuing to widen its scope into Trump’s orbit, this time demanding information and testimony from Giuliani, Jenna Ellis, Sidney Powell and Boris Epshteyn.
-All four publicly defended the president and his baseless voter fraud claims in the months after the election.
+The committee is continuing to widen its scope into Trump’s orbit, on Tuesday demanding information and testimony from Giuliani, Jenna Ellis, Sidney Powell and Boris Epshteyn.
+All four publicly pushed Trump's baseless voter fraud claims in the months after the election.

 “The four individuals we’ve subpoenaed today advanced unsupported theories about election fraud, pushed efforts to overturn the election results, or were in direct contact with the former President about attempts to stop the counting of electoral votes,” Mississippi Rep. Bennie Thompson, Democratic chairman of the panel, said in a statement.

+Trump's legal team sought to overturn the election results in the battleground states by filing lawsuits alleging widespread irregularities with ballots and claims by partisan poll watchers who said they couldn't see everything going on, in part because of precautions taken as a result of the COVID-19 pandemic.
+More than 50 lawsuits were filed, mostly in battleground states.

+The lawsuits were soundly batted down in the courts, sometimes within days of filing.
+But the legal challenges and the multiple press conferences held by Giuliani and others helped galvanize Trump supporters behind the idea that the election had been stolen, even though Trump’s own attorney general said there was no evidence of widespread fraud, and local officials said it had been the most secure election in history.

-The committee said it is seeking records and deposition testimony from Giuliani, the 76-year-old former New York City mayor once celebrated for his leadership after 9/11, in connection to his promotion of election fraud claims on behalf of Trump.
+The committee said it is seeking records and deposition testimony from Giuliani, the 76-year-old former New York City mayor once celebrated for his leadership after 9/11, over his promotion of election fraud claims on behalf of Trump.
 The panel is also seeking information about Giuliani’s reported efforts to persuade state legislators to take steps to overturn the election results.

-A lawyer for Giuliani did not immediately return a phone message seeking comment.

-To this day, not a single court has found merit in the core legal claims made by Trump, Giuliani and the other three subpoenaed Tuesday.
+Also on Tuesday, the Justice Department notified a federal appeals court that it planned to turn over some Trump records sought by the Jan.
+6 committee by 6 p.m.
+Wednesday barring a new court order.

+Trump sued last year to try to stop the committee from receiving notes and other documents even after Biden waived executive privilege.
+While the federal appeals court in Washington rejected Trump's request, the court delayed any release of records while the U.S. Supreme Court considers the case.

+“Let’s have trial by combat,” Giuliani said.
+“I’m willing to stake my reputation, the President is willing to stake his reputation, on the fact that we’re going to find criminality there.”

+His speech came after dozens of judges — including the U.S. Supreme Court, with three Trump nominees — rejected every significant claim of alleged voter fraud brought by Giuliani and other lawyers.
+More than a year later, there still is no evidence of criminality.
+Even a widely criticized review ordered by Republicans in Arizona, one of the states Biden flipped to Democrats in 2020, did not produce proof to support Trump's false claims.

-The nine-member panel is also demanding information from Trump legal adviser Ellis, who the lawmakers say reportedly prepared and circulated two memos that analyzed the constitutional authority for then-Vice President Mike Pence to reject or delay counting the electoral votes from states that had submitted alternate slates of electors.
+The nine-member panel is also demanding information from Ellis, a legal adviser who the lawmakers say reportedly prepared and circulated two memos that analyzed the constitutional authority for then-Vice President Mike Pence to reject or delay counting the electoral votes from states that had submitted alternate slates of electors.
+Pence said he had no such authority.

 In numerous interviews and appearances post-election, Powell continued to make misleading statements about the voting process, unfurled unsupported and complex conspiracy theories involving communist regimes and vowed to “blow up” Georgia with a “biblical” court filing.

-Associated Press writer Eric Tucker and Colleen Long contributed to this report.
+Associated Press writers Eric Tucker and Nomaan Merchant contributed to this report.

 Credit: Jacquelyn Martin